 Porto is a perfect holiday town for anyone.
-Lots of history, entertainment, food, and if you like Port it’s the worlds capital.
+Lots of history, entertainment, food, and if you like drinking Port, it’s the world’s capital.

 I rented a car at the airport for my drive to Lourdes (as the pilgrim way of life begins fading to memories).
 Almost two months since I was in a car.
 I also had to remember how to drive a stick shift!
 That very American sense of freedom of getting behind the wheel had not left.
 The highway system is impressive and the countryside lovely.
 I dove past many miles of charred forests from the recent fires.
 Though it was impossible to tell the extent of the damage from this limited vantage point.

-Fatima was the last of the 3 goals on my Spiritual Hat Trick Pilgrimage.
-Am very grateful to have had the opportunity to make this journey and for all the support I have received from family and friends.
+Fatima was the last of the three goals on my Spiritual Hat Trick Pilgrimage.
+I am very grateful to have had the opportunity to make this journey and for all the support I have received from family and friends.
 I once again prayed for all those who sent names for my prayer list and lit candles.

 I wanted to visit this seaside resort town west of Lisbon because my parents once visited there in the early 1960’s.
 They went with my Aunt Helen.
 As soon as I arrived I knew who had chosen the destination.
 Helen loved to gamble….This was too much of a city for my taste and “in season” it must be a zoo.
 However the waterfront walkway was magnificent and appeared to be a surfing hotspot.
 It was soothing just to hear the sounds of the surf after so much time inland.